taiyebnirjhar/read-when-you-are/README.md

 ![Inspiration](./inspiration-screenshot.png)

-Saw a Facebook post: a physical jar filled with colorful paper slips.
+Saw This Facebook product ads: a physical jar filled with colorful paper slips.
 Each slip held a comforting verse from the Quran.
 The jar said:
 **"Read when you are... lost, sad, lonely..."**
 Each emotion was tied to a color—prompting you to pick a matching note.